GAAMAC assists interested states in operationalizing prevention of mass atrocity crimes at national level through:

-There is no physical GAAMAC office, but it has a small and flexible ‘virtually connected’ Support Team working from different parts of the world with the primary task of supporting the functioning of GAAMAC.
-The Support Team is initially supported by Switzerland.
+There is no physical GAAMAC office, but it has a small and flexible ‘virtually connected’ Support Office' working from different parts of the world with the primary task of supporting the functioning of GAAMAC.
+The Support Office is initially supported by Switzerland.

-GAAMAC’s Steering Group is comprised of States (Argentina, Costa Rica, Denmark, Switzerland and Tanzania) and representatives of non-governmental organizations (Auschwitz Institute for Peace and Reconciliation, Global Centre for R2P, International Coalition for RtoP, FXB Center for Health and Human Rights at Harvard University, School of Diplomacy and International Relations at Seton Hall University, and the Stanley Foundation) with the participation of the UN Office of the Special Advisers on the Prevention of Genocide and R2P.
+GAAMAC’s Steering Group is comprised of States (Argentina, Costa Rica, Denmark, Switzerland and Tanzania) and representatives of non-governmental organizations (Global Centre for Responsibility to Protect (GCR2P), International Coalition for the Responsibility to Protect (ICRtoP), FXB Center for Health and Human Rights at Harvard University, School of Diplomacy and International Relations at Seton Hall University and the Genocide Prevention Atrocity Network (GPANET)) with the participation of the UN Office of the Special Advisers on the Prevention of Genocide and R2P.